10 Tips for K-12 ADA Website Compliance

 9. Keep an Up-To-Date Accessibility Policy

-An accessibility policy is a statement that shows an active commitment to maintaining an ADA compliant website.
+An accessibility policy is a statement that shows an active commitment to maintaining ADA website compliance.
 It usually pinpoints a contact person in your school organization for people having issues using your website, mitigating any reason for a community member to send a complaint to the OCR.
 Most importantly, having an accessibility policy shows your community that you care about providing a great user experience for all.

 10. Ask Questions/Meet with Your Team

-ADA compliance might seem like an uphill battle, so it's best to work with your team to make your website fully accessible.
+ADA website compliance might seem like an uphill battle, so it's best to work with your team to make sure your school district has an ADA-compliant web design.
 Meeting regularly, discussing ADA accessibility, and checking your school website with your team are great first steps in staying ADA compliant.

 Additionally, reach out to your website host if you have any questions or concerns!
-They should be more than willing to work with you on making your website ADA compliant.
+They should be more than willing to work with you to make your website ADA-compliant.